 - LO5 Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M) - LO6 Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate (EL11M) Assessment: Examination 1 (100%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Formal Exam.
 100%.
 All learning Outcomes.
 Questions based on course notes and the "Energy Plans" given in the textbook "Sustainable energy without the hot air".
-Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Standard college exam feedback form.
-Failure Redemption: A supplementary examination will form 100% of the module mark Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Standard Faculty exam feedback form.
+Failure Redemption: A supplementary examination will form 100% of the module mark Reading List: MacKay, David J. C., Sustainable energy--without the hot air / David J.C.
+MacKay., UIT,, 2009.ISBN: 9780954452933 Johnson, Kate; Dalton, Gordon; Masters, Ian, Building industries at sea : 'blue growth' and the new maritime economy / editors: Kate Johnson, Gordon Dalton, Ian Masters, 2017.ISBN: 8793609264 Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.

 The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
 AVAILABLE TO visiting and exchange students.

-EGTM79 Environmental Analysis and Legislation Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: Co-requisite Modules:
+EGTM79 Sustainability and Environmental Assessment Credits: 10 Session: 2023/24 September-January Pre-requisite Modules:

-Lecturer(s): Prof GTM Bunting Format: Lectures 25 Directed private study 35 Preparation of assignments 40 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus On Campus Module Aims: This module presents the principles of life cycle analysis and Circular Economy.
+Lecturer(s): Prof GTM Bunting, Mr MH Green Format: Lectures 25; Directed private study35; Preparation of assignments 40; Contact Hours will be delivered through a blend of on-site lectures and workshops, supported by online learning resources on the Canvas site.
+Delivery Method: Delivery of teaching will be via on-campus lectures, supported by tutorials and on-line learning resources using the Canvas Digital Learning Platform.
+Module Aims: This module covers the principles and practice of the assessment of sustainability of engineering activities, including life cycle analysis and the benefits of a Circular Economy.
 It covers the assessment of resource conservation by optimal use of resources, including consideration of primary extraction processes, design/manufacturing/fabrication, improving product life and end of life usage.
-It also reviews the current and planned European legislation that is of relevance to materials and energy and considers its implementation in the UK.
-Module Content:

-• The concepts of lifecycle analysis and Circular Economy.

-• Principle of energy and resource conservation from 'cradle to grave' and 'cradle to cradle.' • A review of the methodology of LCA, including inventory analysis, data sources and environmental impact assessment. • Case studies from various sectors of engineering and waste management will be covered. • The current environmental legislative framework, especially as it relates to energy and waste, including UN, EU and UK legislation. • The effects of economic, social and political pressures on sustainable business activities.
-Intended Learning Outcomes:
+It includes training and practice in how to undertake a quantitative environmental impact assessment.
+Module Content: •The concepts of lifecycle analysis and Circular Economy.
+Principle of energy and resource conservation from 'cradle to grave' and 'cradle to cradle.'
+Sustainability and the understanding of how societal, economic and environmental concerns interact.
+A review of the methods of assessing societal impacts. •A review of the methodology of LCA, including inventory analysis, data sources and environmental impact assessment. •Case studies from various sectors of engineering and waste management will be covered. •The effects of economic, social and political pressures on sustainable business activities.
+Intended Learning Outcomes: Accreditation Learning Outcomes On successful completion of this module students will be expected, at least at threshold level, to have met the following AHEP4 Learning Outcomes: • M2 Formulate and analyse complex problems to reach substantiated conclusions (L7/EQF). • M4 Select and critically evaluate technical literature and other sources of information to solve complex problems (L7/EQF). • M7 Evaluate the environmental and societal impact of solutions to complex problems (to include the entire life-cycle of a product or process) and minimise adverse impacts (L7/EQF). • M15 Apply knowledge of engineering management principles (L6/EQF).

+• M17 Communicate effectively on complex engineering matters with technical and nontechnical audiences, evaluating the effectiveness of the methods used (L7/EQF).
 Technical Outcomes - An understanding of the principles of life cycle analysis and the different approaches that have been used. - An appreciation of the application of LCA to industry.